-- Behavioral Supports and Interventions.
-In the case of a student with a disability whose behavior impedes the student's own learning or that of others, the Special Education teacher or the ARD Facilitator shall ensure that the student's ARD committee considers the use of positive behavioral interventions and supports, and other strategies, to address that behavior, and includes as part of the IEP any needed interventions, supports and strategies.
-The student's ARD committee may determine that a behavior improvement plan or a behavioral intervention plan (BIP) is appropriate for a student.
-In such instances, the ARD committee determines the appropriate components of a BIP for the student's individual needs: there are no formal requirements for a BIP.
-If the student's ARD committee determines that a BIP is appropriate, the BIP shall be included as part of the student's IEP and provided to each responsible teacher.
-38 If a BIP is included as part of a student's IEP Special Education teacher or the ARD Facilitator shall ensure that the ARD committee reviews the BIP at least annually and more frequently if appropriate to address the safety of the student or others, or changes in the student's circumstances that may impact the student's behavior.
-Circumstances that may impact the student's behavior may include but are not limited to: a change of placement to a different educational setting; an increase or persistence in disciplinary actions for similar types of behavior; a pattern of unexcused absences; or unauthorized unsupervised departure from an educational setting.
-40 Students will be subject to the Student Code of Conduct SCOC) consistent with students without disabilities, provided that any discipline under the SCOC shall be subject to the timelines and protections provided to a student with a disability under the IDEA, including holding an ARD Committee (Manifestation Determination Review) meeting in connection with any "disciplinary change of placement" in accordance with the Charter's policy. - Specially Designed Instruction.
-The Special Education teacher or the ARD Facilitator shall ensure that the student's IEP as developed by the ARD committee includes a
+Behavioral Supports and Interventions.35 In the case of a student with a disability whose behavior impedes the student's own learning or that of others, the Special Education teacher or the ARD Facilitator shall ensure that the student's ARD committee considers the use of positive behavioral interventions and supports, and other strategies, to address that behavior, and includes as part of the IEP any needed interventions, supports and strategies.36 The student's ARD committee may determine that a behavior improvement plan or a behavioral intervention plan (BIP) is appropriate for a student.
+In such instances, the ARD committee determines the appropriate components of a BIP for the student's individual needs; there are no formal requirements for a BIP.37 If the student's ARD committee determines that a BIP is appropriate, the BIP shall be included as part of the student's IEP and provided to each responsible teacher.
+38 If a BIP is included as part of a student's IEP Special Education teacher or the ARD Facilitator shall ensure that the ARD committee reviews the BIP at least annually and more frequently if appropriate to address the safety of the student or others, or changes in the student's circumstances that may impact the student's behavior.39 Circumstances that may impact the student's behavior may include but are not limited to: a change of placement to a different educational setting; an increase or persistence in disciplinary actions for similar types of behavior; a pattern of unexcused absences; or unauthorized unsupervised departure from an educational setting.
+40 Students will be subject to the Student Code of Conduct (SCOC) consistent with students without disabilities, provided that any discipline under the SCOC shall be subject to the timelines and protections provided to a student with a disability under the IDEA, including holding an ARD Committee (MDR) meeting in connection with any "disciplinary change of placement" in accordance with the Charter's policy.

-C.F.R. § 300.324(a)(2)(i)
+35 34 C.F.R. § 300.324(a)(2)(i)

-&lt;sup>36 34 C.F.R. § 300.324(a)(2)(i)
+36 34 C.F.R. § 300.324(a)(2)(i)

-&lt;sup>37 Alex R. v.
-Forestville Valley Community Unit School District, 375 F.3d 603 (7th Cir.
+37 Alex R. v.
+Forestville Valley Community Unit School Charter, 375 F.3d 603 (7th Cir.
 2004)

-&lt;sup>38 Tex.
+38 Tex.
 Ed.
 Code § 29.005(g)

-&lt;sup>39 Tex.
+39 Tex.
 Ed.
 Code § 29.005(h); 19 TAC § 89.1055(g)